-Rebeca Burciaga is an Associate Professor in the Department of Educational Leadership in the Connie L. Lurie College of Education.
+Rebeca Burciaga is an Associate Professor with a joint appointment in the Department of Educational Leadership in the Connie L. Lurie College of Education and in Chicana and Chicano Studies in the College of Social Sciences.
 Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, specifically with respect to Latina/o communities.
 Her research in schools and communities spans over 20 years and includes mixed-methods research on pathways from preschool to the professoriate, the experiences of students who leave high school before graduation, and the ways in which geographic regions structure inequalities.
 She specializes in the study of qualitative research methodologies including testimonio and ethnography.
-Her current research and teaching is focused on cultivating asset-based mindsets in teachers and administrators that work with youth of color.
 Dr. Burciaga has an undergraduate degree from the University of California at Santa Cruz, a master's degree from the Harvard Graduate School of Education, and a Ph.D. in Education from the University of California at Los Angeles.
 Her research has been supported and recognized by the Spencer Foundation, the Ford Foundation, the National Institute of Health, and the American Association of University Women.
-Her most recent scholarship can be found in Educational Administration Quarterly, Equity & Excellence in Education, and the Association of Mexican American Educators Journal.
+Her most recent scholarship can be found in Educational Administration Quarterly, Equity & Excellence in Education, Race, Ethnicity and Education, Multicultural Perspectives, and the Association of Mexican American Educators Journal.

-Paul Cascella has been the Interim Dean of the Lurie College of Education since November 2016.
-Before serving as the Interim Dean, Paul was the Associate Dean and Chair/Professor of Communicative Disorders and Sciences.
-Paul is deeply committed to public education, and especially advocates for first-generation students, college students with disabilities, and student research opportunities.
+Paul Cascella is a professor with the Department of Communicative Disorders & Sciences and the former Interim Dean of the Lurie College of Education.
+Prior to that, he was the Associate Dean and Chair/Professor of Communicative Disorders and Sciences.
+Dr. Cascella is deeply committed to public education, and especially advocates for first-generation students, college students with disabilities, and student research opportunities.
 He has tangible experience building cross-disciplinary collaborative community-campus partnerships, novel pedagogies, and diversity-focused initiatives.
-He is a vigorous sponsor of shared governance and joint decision-making.
-Prior to coming to San José State University, Paul was Professor and Chairperson of the Department of Speech-Language Pathology and Audiology at Hunter College, City University of New York (CUNY) with joint appointments at the CUNY Graduate Center (Ph.D. and Au.D. programs).
+He is also a vigorous sponsor of shared governance and joint decision-making.
+Prior to coming to San José State University, Dr. Cascella was Professor and Chairperson of the Department of Speech-Language Pathology and Audiology at Hunter College, City University of New York (CUNY) with joint appointments at the CUNY Graduate Center (Ph.D. and Au.D. programs).
 Before that, he was a Professor at Southern Connecticut State University.

 Brent Duckor is an Associate Professor in the Lurie College of Education at San José State University.
 He teaches courses in Classroom Evaluation and Assessment and supervises pre-service teachers in the Single Subject Credential Program of the Department of Teacher Education.
 His doctoral course EDUC 530 "Assessment, Testing and Evaluation: Contexts and Implications for School Reform" focuses on the link between formative, interim, and summative assessment systems in K-12 education.
 Dr. Duckor received his Ph.D. in Quantitative Methods and Evaluation at the University of California, Berkeley.
 He holds a Masters of International Affairs with a Business concentration from Columbia University and a Bachelor of Arts degree in Politics with Honors from the University of California, Santa Cruz.
 A former social science and history teacher at Central Park East Secondary School in East Harlem in New York City, he is dedicated to educational reforms that advance the development of rigorous alternative assessment frameworks.
 Dr. Duckor’s current research interests focus on three areas: teachers’ understanding and use of formative assessment in the K-12 classroom; validation of teacher licensure exams and certification in state, national, and international contexts; and measuring non-cognitive outcomes for program evaluation and school improvement to better serve historically disadvantaged, low-income youth.
 Dr. Duckor is an appointed member of the CalTPA Design Team for California’s Commission on Teacher Credentialing and an Advisory Board member of the College and Career Readiness Evaluation Consortium for the National Council for Community and Education Partnerships in Washington, D.C.
 He has co-edited several international journals including Psychological Test and Assessment Modeling and Pensamiento Educativo, both focused on new developments in Rasch IRT modeling.
 His most recent scholarship has appeared in Phi Delta Kappan, Teachers College Record, Educational Leadership, Journal of Teacher Education, Mathematics Teaching in the Middle School, and The English Journal.